gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Tell him about the picture," Klaues said.

 "I'm getting there," the captain said testily.
-"Here---what do you make of this?"
+"Here–what do you make of this?"
 He picked a book up off on the table and passed it to Razi.

 The bookster studied the page in front of him for a moment before tilting it so that Erileine could see a tinted sketch of a small village in a mountain valley.
 "Ruudian," the bookster said after a moment.
 "See the blues?
 And the way the trees are just sticks on a green background?"
 Suddenly he laughed.  "*La,* and of course the artist has signed it, which helps.
-Larren Mehgasdottir...
-I don't know the name, but from the style, I would guess it to be a hundred years old, perhaps somewhat less."
+Larren Mehgasdottir…  I don't know the name, but from the style, I would guess it to be a hundred years old, perhaps somewhat less."

 "Mm hm."
 The captain sipped his chocolate.
 "Notice anything special about it?"

 Razi shook his head.
 Erileine started to shake hers as well, then hesitated.
-There was something familiar about the scene...
-"It's just like Gandan Berth!" she blurted.
+There was something familiar about the scene…  "It's just like Gandan Berth!" she blurted.
 "The big bowl the mountain sits in!"

 The captain nodded.
 "That's what I said.
 Thomas said some spell or other pulled him to it.
 If you flip the page over, it's called *The